DeepakBookdown/stat120_bookdown/_book/Practice_Problems_3.md

 <br>

 (g).
-Construct a two-way table based on the results of the experiment.
+Construct a hypothetical two-way table based on the experiment.

 <details>
 <summary><red>Click for answer</red></summary>